marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 1. Estimate different "average" values of apparent grain size and characterize the nature of the apparent grain size distribution
 2. Estimate differential stresses via paleopiezometers
-3. Approximate the actual 3D grain size distribution via stereology methods, including:
+3. Approximate the actual 3D grain size distribution using stereological methods, including:
-  1. Using the Saltykov method (Saltykov, 1967; Sahagian and Proussevitch, 1998)
+  1. The Saltykov method (Saltykov, 1967; Sahagian and Proussevitch, 1998)
-  2. Using the two-step method (Lopez-Sanchez and Llana-Fúnez, 2016)
+  2. The two-step method (Lopez-Sanchez and Llana-Fúnez, 2016)